webmaeistro/devz-docz/developing/vcs/git-repos.md

 git push --set-upstream origin <main>
 ```

 Note: This repo should be public and properly licensed.
-Martin's experience has a
+I has a
 :lock:[decision record][license_tdr] on what licenses should be applied to
 which sorts of projects.